SAP-samples/teched2025-AD161/exercises/ex4/README.md

 ## Exercise 4.2 - Deploy to SAP HANA Cloud

 After completing these steps you will have deployed the database model of xtravels to HANA.
-The Data Product entities are still represented as plain tables.
+The Data Product entities are still mocked as plain tables.

 1. Before we actually deploy, go to the xtravels terminal and run
     ```sh